fpsvogel/doctorlookup/README.md

 I followed the same basic process that I followed in a trio of little apps that I built in December 2021 for Rails testing practice.
 Here is that process, in a nutshell:

 - Test my code as I write it, not as an afterthought.
-I used RSpec to write model and system specs.
+I used RSpec and wrote model and system specs.
 - Use a minimalist CSS framework to speed up frontend development.
 This time I used [Pico](https://picocss.com/).
 - Avoid using the database if it's not necessary, just to keep things simple.
 In this case I did forgo the database, because the important features of a lookup tool don't require users or other persisted models.
 (The search results are shown dynamically with Turbo Streams, without the need to store them between requests.)
-If I were to expand the app further, I would add user accounts to improve the starring (favorites) feature.
-Currently, a user can star a search result to refer back to it later, but the session cookie (where starred results are saved) has a storage limit.
-Another downside is that the user might delete their starred results by accident if they happen to delete their cookies.

 For more on how I built this app, see my blog post [Doctor Lookup: Rails lightning app #4](https://fpsvogel.com/posts/2022/doctor-lookup-health-provider-search-tool).